syntax-tree/nlcst/readme.md

 ```

 **WhiteSpace** ([**Literal**][dfn-literal]) represents typographical devices
-devoid of content, separating other grammatical units.
+devoid of content, separating other units.

 **WhiteSpace** can be used in [**root**][dfn-root],
 [**paragraph**][dfn-paragraph], or [**sentence**][dfn-sentence] nodes.